In this practice guideline

 45. Methods for treating infertility in humans, including methods of in vitro fertilisation are considered methods of therapy and are not patentable.
 These are also methods of surgery.

 46. Methods of abortion, termination of pregnancy, or induction of labour encompass therapeutic reasons for ending a pregnancy and will always be carried out under medical supervision.
-They are therefore considered methods of medical treatment of human beings by therapy and/or surgery are not patentable.
+They are therefore considered methods of medical treatment of human beings by therapy and/or surgery and are not patentable.
 23

 Therapeutic methods using implanted devices